-Parents who choose to withdraw their children from the program must submit a two weeks' notice.
-This must be done by sending an email to director@loloschildcare.com and the last day will be 2 weeks from the date the email was received.
+Parents who choose to withdraw their children from the program must submit a signed two weeks' notice form written "statement of intent" at least two weeks before departure.
 Refund requests must be in writing and presented to the Director.
 Refunds cannot be provided without a two-week notice unless extenuating circumstances can be shown.
 If a two-week notice is not given, you will be charged two weeks of your contract amount.